Tseung Kwan O line

 The Tseung Kwan O line (將軍澳綫) is one of the ten lines of the MTR system in Hong Kong.
-It is currently 12.3 km long, taking 15 minutes to travel throughout the entire line.
-It is indicated in ' on the MTR map.
+It is currently 12.3 km long, taking 15 minutes to travel throughout the entire line (including the LOHAS Park Branch Line).

-The line runs from North Point on the Hong Kong Island to the new town of Tseung Kwan O. It bifurcates east of Tseung Kwan O station into two branches, one northward to Po Lam and one southward to LOHAS Park.
+The line runs from North Point on Hong Kong Island to the new town of Tseung Kwan O. It bifurcates east of Tseung Kwan O station into two branches, one northward to Po Lam and one southward to LOHAS Park.
 The Tseung Kwan O Depot at LOHAS Park is responsible for the maintenance of the line's rolling stock.

 During the morning peak period, the Tseung Kwan O line uses 15 trains to maintain a frequency of 2.5 minutes between Tseung Kwan O and North Point.